-The transition towards a smarter network is a key enabling factor of the energy transition and an increasingly important part of EDP's strategy.
-To increase efficiency, reduce costs and improve the quality of supply, while also allowing for distributed generation and servicing of electric vehicles, EDP developed InovGrid.
+The transition towards a smarter network is a key enabling factor of the energy transition and an increasingly important part of E-Redes' strategy.
+To increase efficiency, reduce costs and improve the quality of supply, while also allowing for distributed generation and servicing of electric vehicles, E-Redes developed InovGrid.
 InovGrid is an innovative project that seeks to introduce advanced metering infrastructure improvements to its network management capability in Portugal through the use of smart meters.
-EDP believes that InovGrid will bring significant benefits to customers, with increased control over energy consumed, increased flexibility of tariffs and value added services.
+E-Redes believes that InovGrid will bring significant benefits to customers, with increased control over energy consumed, increased flexibility of tariffs and value-added services.

-During 2019, EDP installed 630,000 EDP Boxes smart meters ("EBs") in Portugal, resulting in a total installed base of 3.2 million EBs as of 31 December 2020.
+During 2023, E-Redes installed approximately 1,030,000 Boxes smart meters ("EBs") in Portugal, resulting in a total installed base of approximately 5.6 million EBs as of 31 December 2023.

-In addition to smart metering, EDP is introducing remote metering in all locations of transformers and public lighting circuits.
-It has also installed distribution transformer controllers ("DTC") to monitor the grid in low-voltage substations.
-As of 31 December 2020, there were approximately 27,000 DTCs installed in Portugal, of which around 5,000 units were installed between 1 January and 31 December 2020.
+In addition to smart metering, E-Redes is introducing remote metering in all locations of transformers and public lighting circuits.
+It has also installed distribution transformer controllers to monitor the grid in low-voltage substations.
+As of 31 December 2023, there were approximately 58,473 distribution transformer controllers installed in Portugal, of which around 18,631 units were installed between 1 January and 31 December 2023.